§ 94.02 DEFINITIONS.

 CERTIFIED FOOD PROTECTION MANAGER.
 An individual that has obtained certification by successfully completing and passing a Texas Department of State Health Services (DSHS) approved certified food manager training program.

 CONCESSION STAND.
-A food establishment operated on a seasonal basis for the purpose of providing food at sporting events associated with an independent school district, City of Mansfield, privately owned school, university, or community college.
+A food establishment operated on a seasonal basis for the purpose of providing food at sporting events associated with an independent school district, city, privately owned school, university, or community college.

 COTTAGE FOOD PRODUCTION OPERATION.
 An individual operating out of the individual’s residence in which they produce cottage food.